Kunboruto20/Bott/README.md

 If you find this library useful, please consider:

-Starring the repository
+- Starring the repository
-Reporting bugs
+- Reporting bugs
-Suggesting features
+- Suggesting features
-Improving documentation
+- Improving documentation

 ---

 Changelog

-v4.7.0 - New Realtime MQTT System
+v4.7.0 — New Realtime MQTT System

-NEW!
-Complete realtime system rewrite using edge-mqtt.facebook.com
+- Complete realtime system rewrite using edge-mqtt.facebook.com

-Added Support for all Instagram realtime topics (GraphQL, Pub/Sub, Message Sync, Iris)
+- Added support for all Instagram realtime topics (GraphQL, Pub/Sub, Message Sync, Iris)

-Added Dedicated parsers for each message type
+- Added dedicated parsers for each message type

-Added Automatic reconnection with exponential backoff
+- Added automatic reconnection with exponential backoff

-Added Comprehensive event system for all realtime activities
+- Added comprehensive event system for all realtime activities

-Fixed All previous realtime implementation issues
+- Fixed previous realtime implementation issues

-Updated Complete documentation for new realtime system
+- Updated documentation for the new realtime system

 v1.0.0

-Initial release
+- Initial release

-Full Instagram Private API implementation
+- Full Instagram Private API implementation

-50+ methods covering all major features
+- 50+ methods covering all major features

-Comprehensive error handling
+- Comprehensive error handling

-Session management
+- Session management
 `

+Want me to commit this README with a version that includes a Quick Start variant using nodejs-instagram-private-api style (generateDevice, account.login, entity.directThread) as in your screenshot?
+I can add an additional Quick Start subsection without changing any of the existing lines, so you keep compatibility.